dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ```

-Inside the reducer however, when values are deserialized into python objects, the (key, value) pair above will become:
+Inside the reducer however, when values are deserialized into Python objects, the (key, value) pair above will become:

 ```
 1, ["value", "as", "tuple", True]